Automattic/vip-codespaces/README.md

 # VIP Codespaces

-A development environment for WordPress VIP sites using GitHub Codespaces and VS Code Remote Containers.
+A development environment for WordPress VIP sites using GitHub Codespaces and VS Code Development Containers.

 ## Overview

 VIP Codespaces provides a containerized development environment for WordPress VIP sites, making it easy to set up and maintain a consistent development environment across teams.
-It leverages GitHub Codespaces and VS Code (and forks) Remote Containers to provide a seamless development experience.
+It leverages GitHub Codespaces and VS Code (and forks) [Development Containers](https://containers.dev/) to provide a seamless development experience.

 ## Features